kelvin-273o15/paramount-client/docs/3-development/envied.md

 > Using Envied makes our ENV secure on production

-1. go to your project folder run command `cd PROJECTFOLDER`
+1. go to your project folder run command `cd PROJECT_FOLDER`

 1. create .env or copy .env.example with command `cp .env.example .env`